QLAC Qualified Longevity Annuity Contract

 A QLAC can give you peace of mind so you're not worrying about outliving your money.
 It enables you to spend on such things as travel, a vacation home or hobbies in early retirement without worrying that you're hurting your long-term financial security.

-A QLAC may be ideal for someone who does not have family to depend on in their advanced age and who want to make sure they will be able to pay for additional care without being a burden.
+A QLAC may be ideal for someone who does not have family to depend on in their advanced age and who doesn't want to worry about running out of money.

-Anyone who worries about the cost of at-home, nursing, or assisted care and want an extra level of assurance beyond other planning techniques can use a QLAC to pay for their preferred living situation in their later years.
+Anyone who worries about the cost of at-home, nursing, or assisted care and wants an extra level of assurance can use a QLAC to pay for their preferred living situation in their later years.

 Q. What are the benefits or advantages of a QLAC?